Kenilworth Regrowth Project

 Project Information:

-The Kenilworth Regrowth Project is a large-scale Human-Induced Regeneration (HIR) project located at Kenilworth Station, approximately 20km southwest of the small town of Byrock and 70km southeast of Bourke in western New South Wales.
-Registered in August 2015, the project spans a significant 71,545 hectares within the Mulga Lands bioregion.
-This area is traditionally used for extensive rangeland grazing of sheep and cattle.
-The local environment is semi-arid, characterized by low rainfall and red earth, sandy loam, or clay soils that support vegetation types such as Mulga, Bimble Box, and native grasses.
+Kenilworth Regrowth Project (ERF101721) is a Human-Induced Regeneration (HIR) project located approximately 20km northeast of the small town of Byrock and 80km south of Bourke in New South Wales.
+Registered in August 2015, the project covers a massive area of 71,545 hectares within the Mulga Lands bioregion.
+The site operates on Kenilworth Station, a property historically used for rangeland grazing, situated on the semi-arid plains of the Cobar Peneplain.